atteneder/glTFast/Documentation~/ImportRuntime.md

 ### Logging

-When loading a glTF file, glTFast logs messages of varying severity (errors, warnigns or infos).
+When loading a glTF file, *Unity glTFast* logs messages of varying severity (errors, warnigns or infos).
 Developers can choose what to make of those log messages.
 Examples:

 - Log to console in readable form
 - Feed the information into an analytics framework